-This paragraph (i) contains alternative requirements on The Company, paragraph (z) being an alternative to a combination of paragraphs (x) and (y).
-Paragraph (z) will only apply in relation to a particular User if The Company and that User agree that it should apply, in which case paragraphs (x) and (y) will not apply.
-In the absence of any relevant agreement between The Company and the User, The Company will only be required to comply with paragraphs (x) and (y).
+This paragraph i) contains requirements on The Company, paragraph (z) being an alternative to a combination of paragraphs (x) and (y).
+Paragraph (z) shall only apply in relation to a particular User if The Company and that User agree that paragraph (z) rather that paragraphs (x) and (y) apply.
+Without any such agreement The Company shall only be required to comply with paragraphs (x) and (y) in the section below.

-Information Release To Each Network Operator And Non-Embedded Customer
+Information Provision to Each Network Operator and Non-Embedded Customer

-Between the end of Week 34 and 49 The Company will upon written request:
+Between the end of week 34 and the end of week 49 The Company shall upon written request:

-(x) for radial systems, provide each Network Operator and Non Embedded Customer with data to allow the calculation by the Network Operator, and each Non Embedded Customer, of symmetrical and asymmetrical fault levels; and
+for radial Systems, provide each Network Operator and Non-Embedded Customer with data to allow the calculation by the Network Operator, and each Non-Embedded Customer, of symmetrical and asymmetrical fault levels; and

-(y) for interconnected Systems, provide to each Network Operator an equivalent network, sufficient to allow the identification of symmetrical and asymmetrical fault levels, and power flows across interconnecting User Systems directly connected to the National Electricity Transmission System; or
+for interconnected Systems, provide to each Network Operator an equivalent network, sufficient to allow the identification of symmetrical and asymmetrical fault levels, and power flows across interconnecting User Systems directly connected to the NETS; or

-System Data Exchange

-(z) as part of a process to facilitate understanding of the operation of the Total System,
+as part of a process to facilitate understanding of the operation of the Total System:

-(1) The Company will make available to each Network Operator, the National Electricity Transmission System Study Network Data Files covering Year 1 which are of relevance to that User's System;
+The Company shall make available to each Network Operator, the NETS Study Network Data Files covering Year 1 which are of relevance to that User's System;

-(2) where The Company and a User have agreed to the use of data links between them, the making available will be by way of allowing the User access to take a copy of the National Electricity Transmission System Study Network Data Files once during that period.
-The User may, having taken that copy, refer to the copy as often as it wishes.
-Such access will be in a manner agreed by The Company and may be subject to separate agreements governing the manner of access.
-In the absence of agreement, the copy of the National Electricity Transmission System Study Network Data Files will be given to the User on a disc, or in hard copy, as determined by The Company;
+where The Company and a User have agreed to the use of data links between them, the User may take a copy of the NETS Study Network Data Files once during that period.
+The access shall be in a manner agreed by The Company and may be subject to separate agreement.
+In the absence of agreement, the copy of the NETS Study Network Data Files shall be given to the User in hard copy or by other appropriate means;

-(3) the data contained in the National Electricity Transmission System Study Network Data Files represents The Company's view of operating conditions although the actual conditions may be different;

-(4) The Company will notify each Network Operator, as soon as reasonably practicable after it has updated the National Electricity Transmission System Study Network Data Files covering Year 1 that it has done so, when this update falls before the next annual update under this OC2.4.1.3.3(i).
-The Company will then make available to each Network Operator who has received an earlier version (and in respect of whom the agreement still exists), the updated National Electricity Transmission System Study Network Files covering the balance of Years 1 and 2 which remain given the passage of time, and which are of relevance to that User's System.
-The provisions of paragraphs (2) and (3) above shall apply to the making available of these updates;

-(5) the data from the National Electricity Transmission System Study Network Data Files received by each Network Operator must only be used by that User in planning and operating that Network Operator’s User System and must not be used for any other purpose or passed on to, or used by, any other business of that User or to, or by, any person within any other such business or elsewhere.
+the data contained in the NETS Study Network Data Files represents The Company's view of operating conditions although the actual conditions may be different.
+Data Files received by each Network Operator must only be used by that User in planning and operating that Network Operator’s User System and must not be used for any other purpose or passed on to, or used by, any other business of that User or to, or by, any person within any other such business or elsewhere.